2qx/future-bitcoin-cash/packages/app/src/routes/vm-limits/+page.md

 <svelte:head>

 <title>FBCH supports CHIP-2021-05 VM Limits</title>
+<meta
+			property="og:title"
+			content="FBCH supports CHIP-2021-05 VM Limits"
+		/>
 <meta name="description" content="Future Bitcoin Cash supports CHIP-2021-05 VM Limits (Targeted Virtual Machine Limits) for the May 2025 BCH Upgrade." />
 </svelte:head>

 ## Future Bitcoin Cash supports CHIP-2021-05 VM Limits (Targeted Virtual Machine Limits) for the May 2025 BCH Upgrade.

-The implementation of Future Bitcoin Cash (FBCH) in the summer of 2024 hit both the 520-byte stack element size limit AND the 201 operation limit.
-Here's why the design went up to the limits, and why those limits should be raised in May 2025 for BCH defi designers going forward.
+The implementation of Future Bitcoin Cash (FBCH) in the summer of 2024 hit *both* the 520-byte stack element size limit AND the 201 operation limit.
+Here's why the design for FBCH went up to the limits, and why those limits should be raised in May 2025 for BCH defi designers going forward.

 While building a system of time-locked fungible tokens for Bitcoin Cash, both the 520-byte limit and the 201 operation limit were encountered.
 These limits affected the design of a contract that funds each Vault with tokens, and in turn, an initial contract that spawned a set of four minting contracts.